Undiscovered Scotland

 Carrbridge grew at the point where the main route from Perth to Inverness crossed the fast flowing River Dulnain, one of the main tributaries of the River Spey.

 The first bridge allowing the Dulnain to be crossed with dry feet was built in what is now Carrbridge between May and November 1717 by a mason called John Niccelsone.
-He did so at the behest of Brigadier-General Alexander Grant of Grant at a cost of £100.
-The main aim of the bridge was to ensure that funerals did not have to be delayed when the river was in spate and unfordable.
+He did so at the behest of Brigadier-General Alexander Grant at a cost of £100.

 Competition was soon to arrive, however, because when General George Wade built his military road north some years later, it crossed the Dulnain three miles to the west.
-His crossing was at first by means of a ford, though in the 1760s the two arch Sluggan Bridge was built here.
+His crossing was at first by means of a ford, which was replaced in the 1760s by the two arch Sluggan Bridge.
 This bridge was swept away in the great flood of 3 August 1829.
 It was replaced by the current single arch Sluggan Bridge in the 1830s.
+(Continues below images...)

 Old Packhorse Bridge